WilliamVenner/blackhole/README.md

 ## Linux & MacOS

-Purging the Blackhole at startup is not yet supported on these operating systems.
+Automcatically scheduling the Blackhole to be purged at startup is not yet supported on these operating systems.

 If you know Rust and a bit about your favourite OS, pull requests are appreciated.